Bayesian Geometrical Modeling of IXPE Polarization Angle Curves of the Magnetars 1E 2259+586 and 1E 1547.0-5408: Results

-We first fit the phase-resolved PA measurements of 1E~2259+586 in the 2--8~keV band with both the CRVM and the MRVM.
-The posterior constraints are summarized in Table~\ref{tab:2259_post}, while the corresponding posterior predictive distributions and corner plots are shown in the Appendix.
+We first fit the phase-resolved PA data of 1E~2259+586 in the $2$--$8\,\mathrm{keV}$ band using the CRVM and MRVM.
+The posterior constraints on the geometrical parameters are summarized in Table~\ref{tab:2259_post}.
+The corresponding posterior distributions are shown in Figure~\ref{fig:app_corner_2259}.

-Although the two models do not return identical posterior centres, they imply a broadly consistent geometrical picture.
-In the CRVM fit, the posterior medians are $\chi\approx47^\circ$ and $\zeta\approx55^\circ$, corresponding to an impact angle $\beta=\zeta-\chi\approx8^\circ$.
-In the MRVM fit, the posterior medians shift to $\chi\approx33^\circ$ and $\zeta\approx38^\circ$, giving $\beta\approx5^\circ$.
-In both cases, the line of sight therefore passes relatively close to the magnetic axis during the rotation cycle.
-This small-impact-angle geometry provides a natural explanation for the smooth phase modulation seen in the observed PA curve.

-A noticeable difference between the two models is that the inclusion of the twist parameter $\lambda$ broadens the posterior distributions of the geometrical angles.
-This behaviour indicates a stronger coupling between the global geometry and the twist amplitude in the MRVM.
-The current data therefore allow a non-zero twist correction, but do not constrain its magnitude tightly enough to establish a strongly distorted large-scale field geometry from the single-epoch phase-resolved data alone.